ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: merged_channels

-        Specifies the channel(s) to merge with a designated primary channel of an instrument in order to increase the maximum current you can source from the instrument.
+        Specifies the merge channel(s) to combine with a designated primary channel of an instrument in order to increase the maximum current you can source from the instrument.
-        This property designates the merge channels to combine with a primary channel.
-To designate the primary channel, initialize the session to the primary channel only.
-        Note: You cannot change the merge configuration with this property when the session is in the Running state.
-        For complete information on using merged channels with this property, refer to Merged Channels in the NI DC Power Supplies and SMUs Help.
+        Set this property on the primary channel only, and pass the merge channels as the value of this property.
+        Refer to the Merged Channels topic in your instrument user manual for more information about using merged channels.